Shreyas-135/CodeShield-AI/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

 You can start by exploring the different tools in the sidebar.

+### Deploying to Production (e.g., Vercel)

+When you deploy your application to a platform like Vercel, you must set the `GEMINI_API_KEY` in the project's environment variable settings in the Vercel dashboard.
+The application will not work without it.